Owning and Developing an Industrial Site

 An abandoned building will rapidly deteriorate but a limited amount of money spent on making sure that the roof, rainwater goods and windows are sound will preserve its value.

 The best way to protect a building is to make sure it is occupied even if it is only on a temporary or partial basis.
-To help reduce the risks facing empty buildings English Heritage (now Historic England) produced: 'Vacant Historic Buildings: An owners' guide to temporary uses, maintenance and mothballing'.
+To help reduce the risks facing empty buildings Historic England produced: 'Vacant Historic Buildings: An owners' guide to temporary uses, maintenance and mothballing'.

 More specialist help for developers

-Research carried out by English Heritage (now Historic England) found that developers were often unaware of the advice and information that is already available from us.
+Research carried out by Historic England found that developers were often unaware of the advice and information that is already available from us.
 We have therefore created a dedicated section for developers on our website which covers all types of historic sites including industrial buildings.

 Where the buildings or other remains are on agricultural land, Natural England can also provide grants for private owners through its Environmental Stewardship Scheme.
 This can be especially helpful for sites in rural areas which can't be reused and includes payments for maintenance and for capital works, including restoration.